Blue Line (Namma Metro)

-In June 2022, BMRCL launched the first ever U Girder span on ORR-Airport metro line.
-The extension of the Purple Line and construction of the Pink and Yellow Lines is currently in progress.
-Pink, Yellow and the Blue Line will be CBTC signaling enabled, unlike Namma Metro's first two lines (Purple and Green Lines use distance-signaling).
+In June 2022, the BMRCL launched the first ever U Girder span on ORR-Airport metro line.
+The extension of the Purple Line and construction of the Yellow Line is completed and operational, where Construction of Pink Line is currently under progress.
+The Pink, Yellow and Blue lines will be CBTC-signaling enabled, unlike Namma Metro's first two lines (Purple and Green lines use distance-signaling).
+In June 2023, the Deputy Chief Minister of Karnataka D. K. Shivakumar informed that Metro line to Kempegowda International Airport will be completed by June 2026, plus or minus 3 months.

 History

-The routes under Phase-2A and Phase-2B (Blue Line) were actually part of Phase-3 but 'fast-tracked' and prioritized under Phase-2.
-As early as in February 2012, the Central government had also requested BMRC to start work on the airport link during Phase 2 itself.
+The routes under Phase-2A and Phase-2B (Blue Line) were at first considered a part of the Phase-3 of metro development, but were prioritized under Phase-2, as the Central Government requested BMRCL to begin work on the airport link as early as February 2012.